stat545ubc-2021/mda-HarshSharma/Milestone3/MDA3.md

 ## Set-up

-First we need to load the following two packages:
+First we need to load the following packages:

 ``` r
 # Installing packages if missing, required only once